SergiyStoyan/CliverRoutines/README.md

 # CliverRoutines

-A cross-platform C# lib which provides the following frequently needed routines:
+CliverRoutines is a cross-platform C# lib providing what is needed in the most applications:

-- application settings manager which supersedes .NET ConfigurationManager;
+- settings manager that supersedes .NET ConfigurationManager;
 - logger with multi-threading and session support;
 - auxiliary routines;